This page contains links for help and discussion on creating UX (User eXperience) wireframes and prototypes with Adobe InDesign.

 - in5 (InDesign to HTML5) – exports interactive features, animations, and Folio Overlays for InDesign.

 - SWFPresenter – clever tool that allows InDesign animation in PDFs (when SWFs are supported).
+Not recommended now that SWF has almost no support.

 - Adobe Reader – commenting features.